ElektraInitiative/libelektra/doc/COMPILE.md

 ### Documentation dependencies

-To build documentation you need doxygen (we recommend 1.8.8+), graphviz and [ronn-ng](https://github.com/apjanke/ronn-ng/blob/master/INSTALLING.md).
+To build the documentation you need doxygen (we recommend 1.8.8+), graphviz and [ronn-ng](https://github.com/apjanke/ronn-ng/blob/master/INSTALLING.md).
 These can be installed as follows:

 - on APT-based systems (Ubuntu, Debian):